 - 1) Revise GHL to include summer and winter commercial fisheries. - 2) Set GHL for the winter commercial fishery (GHL_w) at 8% of the total GHL

-NSRKC GHL is determined in early February after the final determination of ABC.
-GHL is determined not to exceed (e.g., 5-10% less) retained portion of the total catch ABC.
+GHL is determined in early February, not to exceed (e.g., 5-10% less) the retained portion of the total catch ABC.